top of page

 The Williamsburg Inn is intimate with just 62 guestrooms and suites.
 The Inn's guest rooms are decorated in three distinctive styles: floral, classic, and restoration.
 All rooms feature period furnishings, original artwork, and handmade silk window treatments.

 Colonial Williamsburg has packages that include tickets, meals, golf, and spa treatments so bed sure to scope this out before booking a reservation.
-Currently they're offering a Bed & Breakfast package that includes 2 free admission tickets.

 Incidentally, if you're a dog owner the Inn has dog friendly rooms.